DavidTsai-collab/David_BluestampPortfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+  # Starter Project: Retro Game Soldering

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+For my starter project, I built a retro handheld game console using a soldering kit.
+This project took me 6-7 continuous working hours.
+This device allows me to play classic video games such as Tetris, Snake, and a few others programmed into the system.
+I learned the basics of soldering of a spare and empty PCB Prited Circut Board and how not to create a short which would be a faulty solder.
+When building this project, I practiced my soldering skills and I got a lot of practice learning how to solder all the little pieces together.
+Furthermore, when building this project, I ran into the struggle of a improper solder from a wire connecting the battery to a the main game board which would power the whole system.
+I fixed this issue by desoldering copper wick and soldered this to the main board with more detail which was caused the system to work later on.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.